-All that being said, yes you can use vanilla extract in this recipe and, let’s get real – it’s butter, sugar, cream and vanilla.
+All that being said, yes you can use vanilla extract in this recipe and, let’s get real – it’s butter, sugar, cream and vanilla flavor.
 It’s going to taste good.

 - 4 cups powdered sugar

-- In the bowl for an electric mixer, add butter.
+- In the bowl of an electric mixer, add butter.
 Beat butter on medium speed with the whisk attachment for about 1 minute, until butter is smooth.

 - Add 1 cup of powdered sugar, and beat until combined.
 Repeat with 1 more cup.

 - Add bakery emulsion and heavy whipping cream and beat until combined.

 - Add the remaining powdered sugar, one cup at a time, beating until combined after each addition.

 - Beat for about one additional minute, until frosting is thickened, smooth, and fluffy.

 - The frosting should be smooth and fluffy, but stiff enough to hold its shape.
 If it's too stiff, add more whipping cream, half a tablespoon at a time, until you achieve the desired texture (2-3 tablespoons total).